Xilinx/mlir-air/AIRConversionPasses.md

 iteration space of the parallel loops will be normalized and will become the iteration space of the new `launch`.
 If nested parallel loops are present then the `depth` option can to used to specify which loop depth to convert.
-An air `partition` operation can optionally be inserted at the top level of the generated `launch` operations with the `has-air-partition` option.
+An air `segment` operation can optionally be inserted at the top level of the generated `launch` operations with the `has-air-segment` option.

 #### Options
 ```
 -depth           : Given a nest of parallel for loops, which depth to map to air.launch
--has-air-partition : Whether to create an air.partition op in generated air.launch regions
+-has-air-segment : Whether to create an air.segment op in generated air.launch regions
 ```
 ### `-air-pipeline-to-affine`: Lower air.pipeline stages to affine.if
 Lower air.pipeline stages to affine.if